Ranking System Overview

 The new MMR will also allow us to perform the weekly and monthly resets to the ladder without completely resetting your MMR by partially resetting certainty scores.
 Most competitive matchmaking is an effort in extrapolating information about your skill from your past game results.
 The ability to not force ourselves to ‘forget’ the previous results of players during a season reset is a massive improvement across the board, but we can ‘devalue’ these scores by injecting uncertainty into the system.
 This means that, at the start of each season, the quality of our matching will not go down as we reset and players should get more fun, competitive matches throughout the lifetime of the game.
 As thrilling as it is, the ‘wild west’ nature of the early days in a ranked season can be isolating so we are leaving players with more ability to climb at the start of the season, but not matching players quite so freely as we were in the past.

 But enough about the statistics of MMR, the new ranking system is the fun part!
 We’re really focused on keeping the leaderboard competitive, especially in higher ranks, and ensuring that all players have an easy way to compare their results to one another.
 We’re moving to a point-based system that rewards players for playing games; instead of an ELO you will have Rank Points.
-Every 100 points, you will move up a tier; there are three (3) tiers to each rank (with the exception of the first rank and the last).
+Every 100 points, you will move up a tier; there are three (3) tiers to each rank (with the exception of the final rank).

 New players begin "unranked".
-The first rank Wanderer requires 1,500 XP and starts everyone off with a hard floor of 200 RP.
-We want this system to feel a little generous and forgiving; there is no demotion between larger milestone ranks, so earning a promotion from Trainee III to Apprentice I is a permanent achievement for the season, however Apprentice I to Apprentice II is not.
+The first rank Wanderer requires 200 XP (1 level) and starts everyone off with 0 RP.
+We want this system to feel a little generous and forgiving; there is no RP loss until Apprentice and no demotion between larger milestone ranks, so earning a promotion from Apprentice III to Expert I is a permanent achievement for the season, however Expert I to Expert II is not.
 All of this will require some tuning on our end as we see how players get distributed.
 The goal is to make ranking up fair and fun.

 It's a very intuitive path from the bottom to the top of the leaderboard: winning games will always reward you with RP and beating a better opponent will always reward you with more.
 There is even bonus RP for winning matches at lower ranks which slowly degrades over time (but never completely goes away).
 If you are one of the skilled, dedicated players who make it to Master in a season, you are still competing for Grandweaver but now we are scoring the top 100 players by their RP instead of their ELO (though the difference between your RP and your MMR are not likely to be very different after about 30 matches).